diamorim/push_swap/README.md

 	Copy all values into an array, `quick_sort()` it, and assign each node its index in the sorted array as its rank.

 #### 2. Compute chunks
-	- chunk_size        = ⌊√n⌋ (the largest c with c² ≤ n), with a minimum of 2
+	- chunk_size        = ⌊√n⌋ (the largest c with c² ≤ n), with a minimum of 2 (function assumes more than 5 elements being sorted if function is called)
 	- Number of chunks  = (n + chunk_size - 1) / chunk_size
-s

 #### 3. Distribute to stack 'b', chunk-by-chunk
 	Process chunks in ascending rank order.